 By setting up a retirement plan, you can use it as a selling point when interviewing potential new hires.
 In addition, you can design your 401(k) so that it primarily rewards loyal employees who work with you for years to reduce turnover.
 This system is known as vesting (see below.)

-The 2020 SECURE Act set up numerous tax credits for small businesses, those with 1 to 100 employees, to offset the costs of setting up a 401(k) for the first time – up to $15,000 over 3 years.
+The 2020 SECURE Act set up numerous tax credits for small businesses, those with 1 to 100 employees, to offset the costs of setting up a 401(k) for the first time – up to $16,500 over 3 years.
 If you decide to match employee contributions, you could deduct this cost from your business income every year.
+To estimate your potential click here.

 To encourage more workers to save, the government also created a credit for auto-enrollment: where your plan automatically withholds a percentage of every employee’s paycheck for their 401(k) account unless an employee specifically requests to change or stop withholding.
 The credit is $500 per year for three years from the point you set up this feature.
 For more info on these tax credits, see the IRS page on retirement plan tax credits.